1. Do you have a tutorial on how to use the website?

 A: New bills are added to the database daily.
 Information related to current session bills already existing in the database is also updated daily.

-A: We are currently adding legislation introduced for 2019 and will continue to update the database throughout the year.
+A: We are currently adding legislation introduced for the 2020 sessions and will continue to update the database throughout the year.
 (For a list of legislative session dates, click here.)

 A: Yes.
 You can find this here or by selecting 'Recent Activity' in the drop-down menu under "Search Tracker" in the toolbar.

-A: We do not offer this service at the moment, but expect to get this feature back up in the coming year.
+A: We do not offer this service at the moment, but will work to get this feature back up soon.

 A: Bill information is obtained from the LegiScan API.
 We also periodically review individual states' websites and other available databases.